ccdmb/slurm_scripts/docs/sbatch_jobarray.md

 pt --nparams 'map.sh --in2 {0} --in2 {1}' *-{R1,R2}.fastq.gz | sbatch_jobarray.sh --cpus-per-task 8
 ```

+If you use the `--batch-dry-run` flag, the program will generate a SLURM batch script for you.
+You could use this batch script to submit separately with `sbatch` yourself if you wanted, e.g. if you wanted to edit something specific.
-When you run the job for real (without `--batch-dry-run`), the program will just echo the created SLURM job id, which you can use for job dependencies.
+If you run the job without `--batch-dry-run`, the program submit the job with `sbatch` and echo the created SLURM job id, which you can use for job dependencies.

 ### Command line arguments